Sivadharsini298/Portfolio/README.md

 **Goal:** To support data-driven decisions related to marketing, operations, and customer strategy.

-**Description:** This project analyzes 10,000 records of retail sales data to uncover key trends across cities, departments, customer types, and time periods.
+**Description:** This project analyzes retail sales data to uncover key trends across cities, departments, customer types, and time periods.
 The project involved loading the data, cleaning and preprocessing it, performing exploratory data analysis (EDA), and visualization to identify patterns and support data-driven decision-making for retail strategy and performance optimization.

 **Skills:** data cleaning, Exploratory Data Analysis(EDA), data visualization.